Volunteer with the CREST Awards scheme

 How do I start?

-The best way is to volunteer through the STEM Ambassador programme.
+The best way is to mentor a student for their CREST project is to volunteer through the STEM Ambassador programme.
 As a STEM Ambassador, you will receive a free Enhanced DBS Check as well as support and guidance on working with schools.

 It’s helped the self-esteem for some low achievers for whom it is their major achievement in school.